WANdisco/wandisco-documentation-ldm/docs/uc-on-prem-hadoop-aws-s3-glue.md

      filesystem show --file-system-id myAWSBucket
      ```

-To test a migration to the S3 bucket, [create a migration](./create-migration.md).
+To test a migration to the S3 bucket, [create a migration](./create-migration.md) and run it to transfer data, then check that the data has arrived in its intended destination.

 ## Create path mappings (optional)